top of page

 FREDERICK DOUGLASS STANDS AMONGST THE LITERARY GIANTS

 CALLING ALL POETS, WRITERS & LITERARY SCHOLARS - Join Nathan M. Richardson as Frederick Douglass for a in-depth look at the writings and oratory of Frederick Douglass.
 Experience this internationally acclaimed first person interpretation.
-Learn about the personal relationships between these literary giants and the influenced of their writings in shaping American Democracy; Douglass, Wittier, Longfellow, Twain, Emerson, Wheatley, Dunbar, Frances E. W. Harper, Harriet Beecher Stowe and others.
+See the 19th Century Literary Masters through the eyes of Frederick Douglass.
+Learn about the personal relationships and letters between them.
+Understand the influence their writings had in shaping American Democracy.
+Hear the poems of Phillis Wheatley, Wittier, Frances E. W. Harper, Longfellow, Twain, Emerson, Paul Laurence Dunbar and others.
 An excellent experience for students and teachers of English and the literary arts.

 2022 Thumbnail.jpg